-Artists will be asked to sign an agreement confirming that they will adhere to the terms and expectations outlined in the Artists in Schools Artist Guidelines.
+Artists will be asked to sign an agreement confirming that they will adhere to the terms and expectations as outlined in the Artists in Schools Artist Guidelines.
 This agreement must be renewed annually.

 Artist Participation Fee

-Artists will pay an annual fee of $40 to begin or renew participation in the Artists in Schools program.
+Artists will pay an annual fee to begin or renew participation in the Artists in Schools program.
 Artists may pay online or print and mail a paper invoice with a check to the United Arts office.

 Artists submit the full legal names and birth dates of all individuals and group members who could facilitate programs listed in the Artists in Schools Directory.
 Once cleared, individuals are added to the United Arts Council Cleared Artist List, which is made available for schools via the Wake County Public School System intranet.
 Private schools may request this list as needed.
 Only the individuals included on this list are approved to participate in Artists in Schools programs.